Trolleybuses in Philadelphia: 21st century

 Until June 2002, five SEPTA routes used trolley buses, using AM General vehicles built in 1978–79.
 Routes 29, 59, 66, 75, and 79 used trolley buses, but were converted to diesel buses for an indefinite period starting in 2002 (routes 59, 66, 75) and 2003 (routes 29, 79).
 In the case of routes 59, 66 and 75, which are based at SEPTA's Frankford depot (garage), the initial reason for the conversion to buses was major reconstruction of the garage and the adjacent Market-Frankford "El" viaduct, and construction of a new Frankford Terminal.
 That work necessitated the temporary removal of the overhead trolley wires used by trolley buses both at the garage and along the deadhead route (running along Frankford Avenue, directly beneath the El viaduct) connecting routes 59 and 75 to the garage.
 Other reasons prompted the suspension of trolley bus service on routes 29 and 79, in 2003.

-The 110 AM General vehicles that had provided service on SEPTA's then-five trolley bus routes never returned to service.
-However, the authority in early 2006 ordered 38 new New Flyer low-floor trolley buses, enough for routes 59, 66 and 75.
+At the time, the cessation of trolley bus service was expected to be permanent; the 110 AM General vehicles that had provided service on SEPTA's then-five trolley bus routes never returned to service (and all were scrapped in 2006).

+However, in early 2004 SEPTA began to consider reinstating trolley bus service at Frankford Division after the authority was informed that it would be required to repay some Federal Transit Administration (FTA) funds used in the 2002–2006 renovation of that garage (including renewal of the yard wires) and the adjacent route 66 terminal if trolley bus service did not resume.
+In early 2006, the authority ordered 38 new New Flyer low-floor trolley buses, enough for routes 59, 66 and 75.
 In October 2006, the SEPTA board voted not to order additional vehicles for routes 29 and 79, and those routes became permanently operated with diesel buses.
-However, electric propulsion on these routes is expected to be resurrected upon the delivery of 25 new battery electric buses in 2017 using a Federal Transit Administration grant.
+However, electric propulsion on these routes was expected to be resurrected upon the delivery of 25 new battery electric buses in 2017 using an FTA grant.

 The pilot new low-floor trolley bus arrived in June 2007, for testing, but not in passenger service.
 The production-series vehicles were delivered in 2008 and began to enter service in April, enabling a resumption of trolley bus service in Philadelphia after a suspension of nearly 5 years.
 Trolley bus service resumed on routes 66 and 75 on April 14, 2008, and on route 59 the following day, but it was initially limited to just one or two vehicles on each route, as new trolley buses gradually replaced the motor buses serving the routes over a period of several weeks.

+In October 2023, the system became only the second trolley bus system in world history to reach 100 years of age, after the system in Shanghai, China.